loda-lang/loda-programs/programs/oeis/list4.md

 * [A229573](http://oeis.org/A229573) ([L19 program](229/A229573.asm)): Number of defective 4-colorings of an n X 3 0..3 array connected horizontally, vertically, diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..3 order.
 * [A229580](http://oeis.org/A229580) ([L11 program](229/A229580.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229581](http://oeis.org/A229581) ([L18 program](229/A229581.asm)): Number of defective 3-colorings of an n X 3 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
-* [A229587](http://oeis.org/A229587) ([L05 program](229/A229587.asm)): Number of defective 3-colorings of a 2 X n 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order
 * [A229593](http://oeis.org/A229593) ([L05 program](229/A229593.asm)): Number of boomerang patterns appearing in n X n coins, rotation not allowed.
 * [A229598](http://oeis.org/A229598) ([L11 program](229/A229598.asm)): Voids left when packing boomerangs into n X n coins.
 * [A229620](http://oeis.org/A229620) ([L16 program](229/A229620.asm)): Incorrect version of A045949.
-* [A229665](http://oeis.org/A229665) ([L06 program](229/A229665.asm)): Number of defective 4-colorings of an nX1 0..3 array connected horizontally, antidiagonally and vertically with exactly two mistakes, and colors introduced in row-major 0..3 order
 * [A229701](http://oeis.org/A229701) ([L05 program](229/A229701.asm)): Squares of triangular numbers, written backwards.
 * [A229762](http://oeis.org/A229762) ([L04 program](229/A229762.asm)): a(n) = (n XOR floor(n/2)) AND floor(n/2), where AND and XOR are bitwise logical operators.
 * [A229763](http://oeis.org/A229763) ([L04 program](229/A229763.asm)): a(n) = (2*n) XOR n AND n, where AND and XOR are bitwise logical operators.